If you want to listen to the audio version of THE GUIDE ON HOW TO PITCH TO JOURNALISTS, press play here.

 Make sure every sentence serves a purpose and that the outreach email to the journalist is free of waffle.
 Break up any large paragraphs with bullet points, to call out the key points of your offer.

 Your social proof is the evidence of your credibility.
 It’s no use just saying in a pitch that you’re an expert on the subject, you have to provide evidence of this.
-This can be via a brief summary of your resume or links to other other press coverage that you’ve won.
+This can be via a brief summary of your resume or links to other press coverage that you’ve won.

-The purpose of a media kit — a high level overview of your company — is to make it easier for journalists to find relevant information about your business.
+The purpose of a media kit — a high-level overview of your company — is to make it easier for journalists to find relevant information about your business.
 Including a media kit or a link to it in your pitch will save the valuable time of busy journalists and increase your chances of getting your pitch picked up.

 Make sure you build upon your hook throughout your pitch.
 The introduction, context, social proof and the offer all need to support the overall hook of your pitch.
 Our journalist pitch email example in the following section illustrates how to do this.